Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 I will now attempt to explain the 4chan proof of the lower bound here, sticking as close to the original argument and terminology as possible.
 In the paper by Engen and Vatter they "formalize" the proof by modifying the language to fit that of the literature.

-However, I personally am slightly irritated by this as the argument of the 4chan proof was not taken seriously for several years by this group due who then had the interesting decision to throw shade on it *"the argument was far from what most mathematicians would consider a proof"*, all before providing an argument that feels less rigorous than the effort performed by the 4chan poster[^15].
+However, I personally am slightly irritated by this as the argument of the 4chan proof was not taken seriously for several years by this group due who then had the interesting decision to throw shade on it *"the argument was far from what most mathematicians would consider a proof"*.
+While there were valid and genuine concerns for not looking too deeply into it, as discussed above, I want to press against a trend I've seen in math circles to dismiss genuinely interesting insights into challenging problems from "laypeople" due to a lack of the language of the community[^15].
+For example, in Engen and Vatter's paper, they provide a very brief and conversational proof of the 4chan bound, however it utilizes terminology from the space that makes the entire argument feel not tight if you are not already in the weeds of the community.
+That is why I personally love the 4chan argument, while the notation can get dense, it does not require serious niche knowledge to be understood.

-As such, I wish to attempt to clean up the 4chan argument and present it in a pretty way so that it can be observed in the way the original anonymous user themselves thought of it.
-Throughout the proof effort, I will hypothesize about what may have potentially led the user to these conclusions for the sake of teaching.
+As such, I wish to attempt to clean up the 4chan argument and present it in a pretty way so that it can be observed in the way the original anonymous user themselves thought of it, with some minor variations to the notational definition and argument.

 ### Step One